-In February 2011, Anchorage, together with management, purchased Total Eden for approximately $20 million.
-Total Eden was previously the Water Products and Services division of Alesco Corporation Limited and was created through 14 separate acquisitions undertaken by Alesco in August 2007.
-The transaction was a proprietary deal, sourced by direct approach to Alesco.
+Anchorage acquired Total Eden in February 2011.
+Total Eden was previously the Water Products and Services division of Alesco Corporation Limited and was created through 14 separate acquisitions undertaken by Alesco.
+The transaction was a proprietary deal, sourced by direct approach to Alesco

 At the time of Anchorage’s acquisition, the performance of the business had been significantly impacted by a range of factors including exposure to unfavourable weather events, lack of acquisition integration and disengagement of owners and managers.

 Anchorage saw the opportunity for significant operational turnaround upside in Total Eden.
 The major sources of earnings improvement were identified as a combination of revenue uplift and margin improvement by targeting new products and markets and improving execution to enhance operating efficiency.
 The long term demand dynamics of the business were also considered to be favourable, driven by water scarcity, increased need for water efficiency and increasing government spend on water infrastructure projects.

 Key aspects of the comprehensive business turnaround program included: